Click Here To Schedule A Consultation

 Are facial fillers permanent?

-Dermal fillers are typically made of substances that are naturally metabolized in the body over time, which means that the effects are indeed temporary.
-One of the benefits of dermal fillers, like Juvederm and Restylane, is that the results are not permanent, and can be easily dissolved if you are unhappy with the cosmetic results.
-Facial fillers have become exceedingly popular over the years particularly due to their temporary nature and can be an excellent option for patients who are seeking a more flexible alternative to permanent cosmetic surgery.
+Dermal fillers are typically made of substances that are naturally metabolized in the body over time, which means that the effects are only temporary.
+One of the benefits of dermal fillers, like Juvederm and Restylane, is that the results are not permanent and can be easily dissolved if you are unhappy with the cosmetic results.
+Facial fillers have become exceedingly popular over the years, particularly due to their temporary nature.
+They can be an excellent option for patients seeking a more flexible alternative to permanent cosmetic surgery.

-In general, the side effects associated with having dermal filler treatment are mild and often include some skin redness, swelling, or bruising at or near the injection sites.
-For patients who have dermal filler treatment with Bellafill, a small intradermal skin test will be necessary to ensure that an allergic reaction will not occur during the treatment session.
+In general, the side effects of dermal filler injections are a mild amount of skin redness, swelling, or bruising at or near the injection sites.
+These side effects resolve on their own shortly after the filler procedure.
+Following hyaluronic acid filler injections, if any lumps or bumps remain two weeks after the filler procedure, patients should return to their injector for hyaluronidase injections.
+Hyaluronidase is an injectable that can dissolve hyaluronic acid filler injections, reversing their effects.
+For patients having dermal filler treatment with Bellafill, a small intradermal skin test will be necessary to ensure that an allergic reaction will not occur during the treatment session.

-When dermal fillers with a thicker, denser, formulation are injected into the tear trough area, it can cause the formation of underlying lumps or nodules and/or lead to the development of a bluish tint in the under-eye area.
+When dermal fillers with a thicker, denser formulation are injected into the tear trough area, it can cause the formation of underlying lumps or nodules and/or lead to the development of a bluish tint in the under-eye area.
 This blue tint is known as the Tyndall effect and occurs due to light reflecting from the facial filler that was injected underneath the skin.
-In order to avoid this side effect altogether, Dr. Green prefers to utilize facial fillers with a smaller particle size for treatment of the tear troughs and fine lines in the under-eye area, such as Restylane and Belotero.
-Dr. Green discourages the use of thicker formulations, such as Juvederm or Sculptra, for this delicate area of the skin.
+To avoid this side effect altogether, Dr. Green prefers to utilize facial fillers with smaller particle sizes to treat the tear troughs and fine lines in the under-eye area, such as Restylane and Belotero.
+Dr. Green discourages using thicker formulations, such as Juvederm or Sculptra, for this delicate treatment area.

 How long does it take for facial fillers to settle?

-After having cosmetic treatment with facial fillers, patients may feel anxious and excited to see the final results as soon as possible.
-While it may be possible to see some of the results immediately after the procedure, there is often a mild amount of swelling at or near the sites of injection.
-The length of time it takes a facial filler to fully settle varies widely depending on the filler being used.
-In general, however, hyaluronic acid fillers settle within the first few days post-treatment, once any initial swelling subsides.
-Radiesse may appear firm on the surface of the skin at first, but this should subside on its own throughout the first few weeks.
-Results from Sculptra injections take longer than other dermal fillers, between 4 to 6 weeks after injection.
-Typically, a patient requires three to four treatment sessions with Sculptra injections each spaced about a month apart.
-Bellafill typically shows initial results within a few days of treatment, though many patients engage in a touch-up treatment 4-6 weeks after their first Bellafill procedure to ensure they have optimal results.
+After having cosmetic facial filler injections, patients may feel anxious and excited to see the final results as soon as possible.
+While it may be possible to see some of the results immediately after the procedure, there is often a mild amount of swelling at or near the injection sites.
+The length of time it takes a facial filler to settle fully varies widely depending on the type of dermal filler being used.
+In general, however, hyaluronic acid fillers settle within several days of the filler procedure.
+Radiesse may appear firm on the skin’s surface at first, but this should resolve on its own within several weeks.
+Sculptra is a unique type of dermal filler composed of a substance called poly-L-lactic acid.
+While the results of hyaluronic acid filler injections are visible very quickly, results from Sculptra injections take much longer to become observable.
+The cosmetic results of Sculptra start to appear 4-6 weeks following the filler procedure.
+Typically, a patient requires three to four treatment sessions with Sculptra injections, each spaced about a month apart.
+The initial results of Bellafill injections appear within a few days of treatment.
+However, many patients engage in a touch-up treatment 4-6 weeks after their first Bellafill procedure to ensure they have optimal results.

 Are facial fillers dangerous?

-When facial fillers are administered by a veteran, board-certified medical professional, there is a very low risk for experiencing any serious negative side effects.
-However, it is important to note that when having facial fillers in a non-medical setting and with inexperienced injectors, patients are at increased risk for developing more severe unwanted side effects.
-Medical spas and other aesthetic services often advertise that they offer treatment with dermal fillers, though the injectors in these settings don’t always have the training required to avoid or respond to negative side effects.
+When an experienced board-certified medical professional performs facial filler injections, there is a very low risk of experiencing any serious negative side effects.
+However, it is important to note that when having dermal filler injections in a non-medical setting or with inexperienced injectors, patients are at increased risk for developing more severe unwanted side effects.
+Medical spas and other aesthetic services often advertise that they offer treatment with dermal fillers.
+However, the injectors in these settings don’t always have the training required to avoid or respond to negative side effects.

 For example, when these dermal fillers are incorrectly administered, such as injected directly into a blood vessel, serious side effects such as vision impairment or blindness can occur.
-For this reason, it is vital that you work with an experienced injector with extensive medical training, such as Dr. Green.
-Dr. Green is a board-certified cosmetic dermatologist who has over two and a half decades of experience safely performing cosmetic injectable treatments.
+To reduce the risk of encountering an adverse event, it is vital that you work with an experienced injector with extensive medical training, such as Dr. Green.
+Dr. Green is a board-certified cosmetic dermatologist with over two and a half decades of experience safely performing cosmetic injectable treatments.
 For Dr. Green, the safety and satisfaction of her patients is always her top priority.

 Of course!
-All of the facial fillers that Dr. Green uses have been approved by the FDA for cosmetic use and are completely safe for injection.
-It is, however, imperative that your filler treatment be performed in a medical setting with a knowledgeable and experienced professional.
-While there are typically minimal side effects if any, it is important that your injector can advise should anything problematic occur.
-When you have facial filler treatment with Dr. Green, you can rest assured that you are being treated by an expert injector with over 25 years of experience and the ability to provide you with a safe, comfortable, effective, and satisfactory facial filler treatment.
+The FDA has approved all of the facial fillers products Dr. Green uses in her private dermatology office in NYC’s Upper East Side neighborhood.
+However, your dermal filler treatment must be performed in a medical setting with an experienced professional to guarantee safety.
+While there are typically minimal side effects, if any, it is important that your injector can advise should anything problematic occur.
+When you have facial filler injections with Dr. Green, you can rest assured that you are being treated by an expert injector with over 25 years of experience and the ability to provide you with a safe, comfortable, effective, and satisfactory facial filler treatment.

 Do facial fillers hurt?

-Injectable dermal fillers are an excellent treatment option for combatting the signs of aging for adults of any age, so long as your skin is healthy and you are continuously satisfied with the results of your treatment.
-An upper age limit does not exist when it comes to having cosmetic treatment with injectable dermal fillers, and many men and women continue to have dermal filler treatment well into their 60s and 70s.
-If you are considering having cosmetic treatment and want to better understand whether or not you are an appropriate candidate for dermal filler injections, schedule a consultation with Dr. Michele Green in NYC.
-Dr. Green takes the time to carefully construct a personalized treatment plan for you that caters to your unique skin concerns and your cosmetic goals.
-When you choose to work with Dr. Green, you know that you’re entrusting an experienced, skillful, and knowledgeable injector who can deliver the best cosmetic results.
+If you are considering having cosmetic treatment and want to understand better whether or not you are an appropriate candidate for dermal filler injections, schedule a consultation with Dr. Michele Green in NYC.
+Dr. Green takes the time to carefully construct a personalized treatment plan that caters to your unique skin concerns and cosmetic goals.
+When you choose to work with Dr. Green, you know you’re entrusting an experienced, skillful, and knowledgeable injector who can deliver the best cosmetic results.

 How do I get started with facial fillers in New York City today?